Kazakhstan government plans to develop creative sector04 May 2021

 Full-service IP firm Schmitt & Orlov, also known as S&O IP, specializes in advising clients on all aspects of intellectual property in Russia and the CIS region from registration to enforcement, as well as commercialization.
 The firm is known for its focus on understanding clients’ businesses needs and providing a responsive and effective response.
 The firm’s Russia/CIS team includes attorneys, IP consultants, trademark and patent agents from eight different countries.
 Oleg Ovcharenko is the firm’s St. Petersburg-based Central Asia/Trans-Caucasus director; Anna Kornilova in St. Petersburg is the region’s legal department director.

 Tagbergenova & Partners is a full-service IP agency providing comprehensive and quality IP protection.
 The firm provides IP services to clients in Kyrgyzstan, Turkmenistan, Georgia, Azerbaijan, Tajikistan, Armenia, Ukraine, Moldova, Russia and Belarus, as well as an expanding practice in China and Southeast Asia.
 Its IP team includes five registered Kazakh patent attorneys, two of whom are Eurasian patent attorneys, and has served clients including Yamaha, Electrolux, Pentium, Adidas and Coca-Cola.
-Director Alma Tagbergenova is a key contact.
+CEO Alma Tagbergenova is a key contact.

 Tukulov & Kassilgov Litigation touts itself as Kazakhstan’s “first law firm specialized in dispute resolution,” and its founding partners are indeed heavy hitters in the dispute resolution realm.
 Bakhyt Tukulov led the dispute resolution practice at GRATA International and has been involved in many high-profile civil cases.
 Meanwhile, Ravil Kassilgov has represented companies in courts of all levels, including a number of international biopharmaceutical companies in disputes over protection of undisclosed information.
 Nataliya Shapovalova handles IP and IT matters at the firm, including IP litigation; she spent the past 11 years with Dentons.